Tobu 9000 series: Formation

 The M1 cars are each fitted with one single-arm pantograph.

 9050 series VVVF sets

 Two 9050 series sets were introduced in December 1994, coinciding with the opening of the "Yurakucho New Line" (now part of the Tokyo Metro Fukutoshin Line) between Kotakemukaihara and Ikebukuro.
-These incorporated further design improvements and changes similar to the 20050 series trains, notably VVVF control, bolsterless bogies, 3-colour LED destination indicators, LED interior passenger information displays, and brown seat moquette.
+These incorporated further design improvements and changes similar to the 20050 series trains, notably VVVF control, bolsterless bogies, 3-colour LED destination indicators, LCD interior passenger information displays, and brown seat moquette.
 The LCD passenger information displays were removed in 1999.

 Formation

 The M5 and M7 cars are each fitted with one single-arm pantograph.

 Refurbishment

 From April 2007 to 2008, all of the 9000 and 9050 series sets except prototype set 9101 underwent refurbishment ahead of introduction on Tokyo Metro Fukutoshin Line inter-running services from June 2008.
 Refurbishment included totally new interiors and cabs based on the 50070 series design.
 Externally, single-arm pantographs were fitted, and the destination indicator blinds replaced with full-colour LED displays.
 Prototype set 9101 was not refurbished due to the different door spacing of this set, making it incompatible with the platform doors on the Fukutoshin Line.
 This set is restricted to Tōbu Tōjō Line overground duties.